 The lesson here?
 ICANN offers a rambling swath of domain extensions.
 At best they’re kitschy.
 At worst, they can make your site look spammy and uncouth.
 Stick with the Top Level Domain you’re probably already using and keep those local customers clicking on your paid ads.

-Ask yourself one simple question: who am I trying to advertise to?
+One of the most important questions to ask yourself when advertising internationally: to whom am I trying to advertise?
 Ideal customer profiles will look different for every business, but there are certain pieces of country-specific demographic information that can prove universally useful to advertisers.

 The “standard” workday in the US is 9-5, Monday through Friday.
 Of course, not everyone falls into this box.
 Areas in which startups are a dime a dozen can look completely different.
 Some employees roll out of bed in the early afternoon and stay ‘til the wee hours of the morning.
 Client-facing co-workers probably operate on a schedule that closely resembles what their parents are used to (with the occasional two-hour lunch break and 4pm quittin’ time on Thursdays).